 This showed me my resilience, but more importantly, it brought to light how all the time and energy I’ve spent working for Starbucks over the last six months is exactly the kind of time and energy that I want to put back into JIMBO TIMES: The L.A.
 Storyteller.

-At this critical time, where the whole world is still ahead of me, I know I can do anything I truly want to, but that what I want is still to take the city of L.A. on a ride like it’s never seen before!
+At this critical time, when the whole world is still ahead of me, I know I can do anything I truly want to, but that what I still want is to take the city of L.A. on a ride like it’s never seen before!

 I also know that I’m already on my way, and that the journey is promising, but that there’s still a great deal of ground to cover.
-As with any job or investment, I’m not afraid of the time it will take nor the challenges that I’ll find, but I’m eager to get started on delivering something amazing.
+As with any job or investment, I’m not afraid of the time it will take nor the challenges that I’ll find, but I’m eager to get started on delivering something truly unique to this place known as Los Angeles.

 I’m also thankful for every ally that has helped me to reach this point — including the people at Starbucks as well as those outside of it — and for every ally still coming up!

 At the end of the day, I’m confident that we’re all still coming up; and as I move forward with just what this will mean for The L.A.
-Storyteller, I trust that the people of J.T. will hold me accountable!
+Storyteller.
+I also trust that the people of J.T. will hold me accountable.

 With honor, respect, and so much excitement for what’s ahead,